 Constant review of the Architects’ fees

-Also can we have different professional fees for different client type; private clients, governments and corporate bodies?
+Also, can we have different professional fees for different client types; private clients, governments and corporate bodies?

 Professional bodies should create awareness and disseminate information

-The second solution is for the professional bodies from where these fees originated to take up the responsible of creating awareness within and outside the industry.
+The second solution is for the professional bodies from where these fees originated to take up the responsibility of creating awareness within and outside the industry.

 We need to justify the reason for such payment.
-Especially since architectural services and the role of the architect is mostly poorly understood.
+Especially since architectural services and the role of the architect are mostly poorly understood.
 They are largely unappreciated by most prospective clients.